Student Staff Highlight: Scandinavia

 Rilee would have never found this education abroad program if not for her Second-Year Transformational Program (STEP) advisor, Ty Shepfer.
 Rilee had no idea what she wanted to do with her STEP funding, but once she was told about a chance to go abroad and study sustainability in business, she was determined to have that experience.
 Being an Environment, Economy, Development & Sustainability (EEDS) major, meeting with businesses of all varieties was a chance to look forward into her future career opportunities.

 Being in Scandinavia was a wake-up call for Rilee.
-Her biggest take-away was that in order to make the world more sustainable, we must ingrain sustainability into our culture.
+Her biggest take-away from this experience was that in order to make the world more sustainable, we must ingrain sustainability into our culture.
 Because of the culture of Scandinavian countries, there were many opportunities for sustainable businesses to thrive and innovate.
 She visited some of America's largest finance firms KPMG’s sustainable finance department in KPMG Rotterdam.
 It was exciting to see that such a lucrative sustainability market exists, especially with the hope that sustainability in business will one day become as standard business practice worldwide.

 To learn more about this trip, click here.